TPP-01/ABV-Bot/README.md

 ## About
 this is the official discord bot of the ABV using pycord which is a fork of discord.py
 ## Installation
+Currently Development has been inactive for a few Months due to personal Stuff.
-Currently we are in the development phase so its not recommend to add this bot to your server if you wanna do this please open a issue with the tag (invite request)
+The Project is in an Alpha phase, so its not recommended to add this bot to a server, if you still want to do this, please open a issue with the tag (invite request)
 ## Setup

 ## Using our cogs in your bot